Asynchronous Denoising Diffusion Models for Aligning Text-to-Image Generation: Aligned Generation via Asynchronous Diffusion Models

 where $\mathcal{O}_\mathbf{c}$ denotes the set of token indices corresponding to the objects described in prompt $\mathbf{c}$.
 For each token $o$, $A^o_\text{mean}$ represents the average value of its cross-attention map $A^o$. $\mathbf{1}[\cdot]$ is the indicator function that produces a binary mask based on the given condition, and the operator $\bigvee$ indicates an element-wise logical OR across the resulting masks.
 This formula ultimately yields a mask that highlights the prompt-related regions.

 \textbf{Mask-Guided Asynchronous Denoising.} At each denoising step $i$, we can extract a mask $M_i$ according to Eq.(\ref{eq:mask}).
 As illustrated in Figure~\ref{fig:method}~(b), each mask serves as a guidance signal for the next denoising step, where the highlighted regions follow the concave scheduler, and the remaining regions follow the linear scheduler.
-As denoising progresses, the mask gradually evolves to precisely indicate the shapes and positions of the objects.
+As denoising progresses, the image gradually becomes clearer in a coarse-to-fine manner~\citep{park2023understanding, rissanen2023generative}, and the mask correspondingly evolves to precisely indicate the shapes and positions of the objects.
 Consequently, the object-related regions are dynamically modulated to denoise more slowly and gradually, thereby receiving clearer inter-pixel context.
 The clearer context enables these object-related regions to better focus on the content specified by the prompt, ultimately yielding more faithful and aligned image generation.